sacha-renault/portfolio-jekyll/_posts/2023-10-01-emotionclassification.md

 ## Approach

-I took a **pre-trained Vision Transformer** and **removed the classification head**.
-Afterward, I trained a new head specifically for **emotion classification**.
-This allowed me to leverage the powerful feature extraction capabilities of ViT, while adding a custom classification layer tailored for my task.
-The result was a model that could classify facial emotions effectively, even with a relatively short training period.
+I used a **pre-trained Vision Transformer (ViT)** and **replaced the classification head** with a new one for **emotion classification**.
+This let me use **ViT's feature extraction strengths** while adding my own custom layer.
+The model ended up classifying **facial emotions** well, even with a short training time.

 ## Key Takeaways

-- **Exploring ViTs**: I was new to Vision Transformers, and this project gave me a hands-on understanding of their structure and how they differ from traditional convolutional networks.
+- **Exploring ViTs**: I was new to Vision Transformers, and this project helped me understand their structure and how they differ from convolutional networks.
-- **Transfer Learning**: By using a pre-trained model and only retraining the head, I was able to complete the project efficiently while still getting good performance.
+- **Transfer Learning**: By using a pre-trained model and only retraining the head, I completed the project efficiently with good performance.
-- **Short but Impactful**: Although this was a short project, it was an **interesting exploration** into ViTs, and it really showed me the power of transformers beyond NLP tasks.
+- **Short but Impactful**: Even though it was a short project, it was an **interesting look** at ViTs and showed me the power of transformers beyond NLP.

 ## Conclusion